 Up to twelve cabinets may be paralleled together for higher power systems.
-Each 3060-MS is capable of operating as either a SLAVE or MASTER in multi-cabinet parallel operation.
-The MTBF of a single cabinet 3060-MS is quite high (approx. 5 years).
-Parallel system architecture is such that a failed slave unit automatically drops off-line.
+Each 3060-MS is capable of operating as either a SLAVE or MASTER in multicabinet parallel operation but only one Master may be active at a time.

+Parallel system architecture is such that any failed slave unit automatically drops off-line.